A Generalized Alternating Direction Method of Multipliers with Semi-Proximal Terms for Convex Composite Conic Programming: Preliminaries

 Throughout this paper, we make the following assumption which ensures $(\bar y,\bar z)$ is an optimal solution to problem \eqref{prob} and $\bar x$ is an optimal solution to the dual of problem \eqref{prob}.

 \begin{assumption} There exists a vector $(\bar x,\bar y,\bar z)\in\X\times(\dom\,f)\times(\dom\, g)$ satisfying the KKT system \eqref{optsol}. \end{assumption}

-Next, we quickly review a couple of types of ADMM.
-In order to improve the performance of the classic ADMM with the step-length $\tau=1$, Eckstein and Bertsekas \cite{ECKSTEIN92} proposed the following generalized ADMM\footnote{In \cite{ECKSTEIN92}, the authors considered the case where $\B^{*}$ is an identity operator and $c=0$.
-However, it is easy to see that the scheme described in \eqref{gadmm} is the direct extension of their idea when applied to problem \eqref{prob}. } scheme:
+Next, we give a quick review of several ADMM-type methods.
+In order to improve the performance of the classic ADMM with the step-length $\tau=1$, Eckstein and Bertsekas \cite{ECKSTEIN92} proposed the following generalized ADMM\footnote{In \cite{ECKSTEIN92}, the authors considered the case that $\B^{*}$ is an identity operator and $c=0$.
+However, it is easy to see that the scheme described in \eqref{gadmm} is a direct application of their idea to problem \eqref{prob}. } scheme:

 where $\rho\in(0,2)$ is the relaxation factor.
 For $\rho=1$, the above generalized ADMM scheme is exactly the classic ADMM scheme \eqref{gadmm} with $\tau=1$.
 In his Ph.D. thesis \cite[Section 3.2]{CHENPHD}, Chen has made the very interesting observation that, cyclically, the generalized ADMM scheme \eqref{gadmm} is equivalent to the following ADMM scheme with initial point $\tilde w^{0}=(\tilde x^{0},\tilde y^{0},\tilde z^{0})\in\X\times(\dom\, f)\times(\dom\, g)$,